-Now let’s be clear: We have imperfections, and so do other people.
-There are also really bad things in the world.
-We cannot deny these things, but remember, good affirmations do not deny suffering.
-Good affirmations remind us we are worthy, capable, powerful, and essential, and they help us show compassion in suffering.
+But remember, good affirmations do not deny suffering.
+Good affirmations remind us we are worthy, capable, powerful, and essential.
+They also help us show compassion in suffering.

 When we forget these foundational truths about ourselves, we develop fear, shame, self-loathing, hopelessness, and despair, to name a few painful feelings.
 And when we act out of fear, shame, self-loathing, we create a world permeated with this worldview.

 Because of this, good affirmations help to heal our suffering and help to cultivate love, peace, and hope in the midst of suffering.
 (And they are just one tool to do this.
 There are others, too.)